CurveDocs/curve-docs/docs/registry/MetaRegistryAPI.md

     Getter for the fees that a Curve pool charges per swap.
 The fee data returned varies depending on the type of pool:

-    - **StableSwap pools:** Use a single fee parameter.
+    - **Stableswap pools:** Use a single fee parameter.
-    - **CryptoSwap pools:** Use multiple fee parameters due to their dynamic fee structure.
+    - **Cryptoswap pools:** Use multiple fee parameters due to their dynamic fee structure.

     | Input         | Type      | Description |
     | ------------- | --------- | ------------------- |